La Lande-sur-Eure

 La Lande-sur-Eure ([la lɑ̃d syʁ œʁ]) is a former commune in the Orne department in north-western France.
 On 1 January 2016, it was merged into the new commune of Longny les Villages.

 La Lande-sur-Eure is located in the canton of Tourouvre and in the arrondissement of Mortagne-au-Perche.
-Its zip code is 61290.
+Its postal code is 61290.